chrisarg/benchmarking-bits/README.md

 ## Benchmarking

 Run the script `batch_run.sh` to execute the benchmarks

 ## Visualization

-The R script `visualize.R` can be used to visualize the results; it does require `ggplot2` to make things look nice!
+The R script `visualize.R` can be used to visualize the benchmarks; it does require `base-r`, and the R packages  `ggplot2` and `data-table` to make the results look nice!

 ## License